World Mental Health day continued: Help us support carers across the UK

-Whether you’ve been working on the frontline during the height of the pandemic, or you’re supporting those who do, at Sentai, we’d like to offer you a tip of the hat.
+Whether you’ve been working on the frontline during the pandemic, or you’re supporting those who do, at Sentai, we’d like to offer you a pat on the back.

 Throughout the pandemic, we’ve seen healthcare workers put their lives on the line to help those in need.
-The team at Sentai know that it’s more important than ever that we recognise the health and wellbeing needs of those working in care – and not just on World Mental Health Day, which was recognised across the UK on 10th October, 2020.
+At Sentai, we know that it’s more important than ever to recognise the health and wellbeing needs of those working in care – and not just on World Mental Health Day, which was recognised across the UK on 10th October 2020.

-That’s why we’ve launched a nationwide campaign, #ReachOutAndHelpOut, to raise awareness of and support professional and personal carers across the UK, who have selflessly sacrificed so much for others throughout the pandemic.
+That’s why we’ve launched a nationwide campaign, #ReachOutAndHelpOut, to support professional and personal carers across the UK, who have selflessly sacrificed so much for others.

 Amongst our research, and in anticipation of the upcoming Mental Health Awareness Day, we surveyed 2,000 people from across the UK – all of whom know someone who cares for somebody else, either on a personal/family level or professionally.

 The results showed that caregivers are neglected all too often from a health perspective.
 They also revealed that 68% of people believe they should reach out to carers more often, while 36% of respondents believed the carers they know would only open up about how they are feeling ‘if prompted’.
 Furthermore, 40% revealed they think the carers they know struggle with loneliness.

 It was World Mental Health Day on October 10th, and at Sentai, whilst we were pleased to see that there were plenty of positive conversations about the topic, our findings serve to highlight the vulnerability of our carers, who have been valiantly firefighting to protect the wellbeing of others over the past seven months, without it being reciprocated as much as it could be.